nattui/josephus/README.md

 # Josephus-Problem

-Josephus Permutation Using Circular Linked List (Java)
+The following algorithm solves Josephus Permutation with Circular Linked List.
+The program returns the value from a number of nodes and the number of jumps.